-1. Power down the system and remove the power cords from the rear of the power supplies as described in Section 6-3.
-Remove the node from the chassis as described in Section 6-5 and remove the cover from the node as described in Section 6-6.
-2. Open the PCI-E slot clip and remove the PCI-E slot shield.
-3. Remove the mounting screw which secures the PCI-E slot cover in the PCI-E slot and set this aside for later use.
-4. Remove the PCI-E slot cover by sliding it upward and out of the PCI-E slot.
-5. Remove the screws securing the riser card bracket to the chassis and set them aside for later use.
-6. Lift the riser card bracket up and out of the chassis.
+1. Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
+Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface.
+Remove the cover from the node as described in Section 6-6.
+2. Remove the mounting screw which secures the PCI-E slot cover in the PCI-E slot and set this aside for later use.
+3. Remove the PCI-E slot cover by sliding it upward and out of the PCI-E slot.